mohae/struct2csv/README.md

 # struct2csv
 [![Build Status](https://travis-ci.org/mohae/struct2csv.png)](https://travis-ci.org/mohae/struct2csv)

-Create CSV from a slice of structs.
+Create either a CSV file or `[][]string` from a slice of structs.

-The output of a marshal is a `[][]string`, which `encoding/CSV` can use.

 ## About
-Struct2csv takes a slice of structs and creates CSV data from them.
+Struct2csv takes struct(s) and transforms them into CSV which can be either written to a provide writer with `encoding/csv` or returned as `[][]string` using `Marshal`.

 The field names are used as the first row of the csv data.
 Use of field tags for csv header row column names is supported.
 By default, struct2csv uses the looks for field tags for `csv`.
 It can be configured to use the values of other field tags, e.g. `yaml` or `json`, instead, or, to ignore field tags.

-Each slice element becomes its own row.
-Struct fields that are slices will be transformed to a quoted list of comma separated values.
-Struct fields that are maps will be transformed into a list of quoted key:value pairs.
+Each struct in the provided slice becomes its own row.
+Slices are represented as a single column, with each element separated by a comma.
+Maps are represented as a single column; entries become a comma separated list of key:value pairs.
+Embedded struct fields become their own columns unless they are part of a slice or map.
 More complex types use separators, "(" and ")" by default, to group subtypes: e.g. a field with the type `map[string][]string` will have an output similar to `key1: (key1, slice, values)`.

 The separators to use can be set with `encoder.SetSeparators(begin, end)`.
 Passing empty strings, `""`, will result in no separators being used.
 The separators are used for composite types with lists.

 Only exported columns become part of the csv data.
 Some types, like channels and funcs, are skipped.

-If a non-slice is received, an error will be returned.
-Any error encountered will be returned.
+If a non-struct Kind is received, an error will occur.
+If a non-slice is passed to `Marshal` or `WriteStructs`, an error will be returned.

 ## Usage
 ### Using Directly